ArielRatzonel00/ing-sw-2021-polattini-ratzonel-salaris/README.md

 The generated JAR ships all 2 applications, that can be accessed as follows:

 ### Server
-Remember to specify the port number and the server's IPv4.
+Remember to specify the port number.
 It is recommended to run this as Administrator.
 ```
 java -jar GC10-1.0-SNAPSHOT.jar -server <port number>
 ```
 ### CLI
-The WSL terminal in full screen mode is recommended for a proper use.
+Remember to specify the port number and the server's IPv4.
 ```
 java -jar GC10-1.0-SNAPSHOT.jar -cli <port number> <server's IPv4 (example: 192 168 1 241)>
 ```